Azure-Samples/langchainjs-quickstart-demo/README.md

 Either version can be run as an API using the [Azure Functions](https://azure.microsoft.com/services/functions) runtime.

+> [!NOTE]
-> **NOTE**: This sample uses the new HTTP streaming support in Azure Functions that's currently in preview.
+> This sample uses the new HTTP streaming support in Azure Functions that's currently in preview.
 You can find more information about this feature in the [blog post announcement](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/azure-functions-support-for-http-streams-in-node-js-is-now-in/ba-p/4066575).

 ## Installation

 You need [Node.js](https://nodejs.org/en) and [Ollama](https://ollama.com/download) installed to run this demo.

+After you complete the installation, clone this repository and run the following commands in a terminal inside the project directory:

 ```bash
 npm install